6/2 Carson Road,

 Hundreds Of Customers Trust Foyle Legal

-Workers Compensation WA WorkCover Claim
+Workers Compensation WA WorkCover Claim Legal Advice

 What is Workers Compensation?

 Workers compensation claims in Western Australia are made within a no fault system of compensation for injured workers and in most situations you will be entitled to compensation for workers comp even if the workplace injury was your own fault.
 If your employer does not accept your claim for workers compensation, or if you have a WorkCover WA dispute, we can assist you, and if necessary commence proceedings and provide representation at WorkCover for a determination of liability in respect of weekly payments of compensation and the payment of medical costs.
 The most common workers comp claims in WA often involves, but not limited to the following injuries:

 How to Claim Workers Compensation?

-Western Australia workers compensation laws are subject to frequent change and this area has a lot of law governing it compared to other personal injury claims.
+Western Australia’s workers compensation laws are subject to frequent change and this area has a lot of law governing it compared to other personal injury claims.
 As experienced workplace injury lawyers in Perth, WA, Foyle Legal can also assist you with the management and settlement of your claim regardless of whether it is accepted or not.